harshilp156/jenkins-cicd/README.md

 ## Minikube setup

 Minikube : Minikube quickly sets up a local Kubernetes cluster on macOS, Linux, and Windows.

+Minikube and ArgoCD to deploy Kubernetes cluster management and GitOps-based deployment.

 currently I am using windows laptop so I have set up the windows subsystem for Linux.